jasongrimes/grimesit-mm/_pages/services.md

 Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.

-Grimes IT provides code review as a service and customized training sessions.
+Grimes IT provides code review as a service and customized training.

 ### Integrating new technologies